Meet the founder of Exponent

 Answering both of those questions is surprisingly hard.
 The role is generally responsible for defining what products a team will build and why, but the specifics of can vary a lot from one company to another.
 Product management can be really hard to break into—especially for folks without previous experience in product management.

-That’s where PMLesson comes in.
-PMLesson offers coaching, courses, and resources designed to help prospective product managers ace interviews and break into this fascinating, rapidly-growing, and highly competitive career.
+In this ambiguity, Stephen Cognetta found an interesting opportunity.
+His company, Exponent offers coaching, courses, and resources designed to help prospective product managers ace interviews and break into this fascinating, rapidly-growing field.
+Since founding the company, he's also added coaching for other highly competitive jobs in tech and product development.

 I was, at the time, really interested in computer science but I wasn’t really sure where I fit in because I wasn’t interested in coding so much.
 I was really lost in my career, and I was really stressed out, and I didn’t understand where I would fit in and what job was right for me.
 Then I went to a career fair and stumbled on this job called product management.
 It’s at the intersection of technology, and design, and business.
 I fell in love with the role as soon as I found out about it and I knew it was exactly what I wanted to do as soon as I graduated.